mermaid-js/mermaid/docs/README.md

 # About Mermaid

-**Mermaid lets you represent diagrams using text and code.** This simplifies maintaining complex diagrams.
+**Mermaid lets you create diagrams using text and code.** This simplifies the maintenance of complex diagrams.
 It is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.
+If you are familiar with markdown you should have no problem learning mermaid's syntax.

 The main purpose of Mermaid is to help Documentation catch up with Development.

-Many editors, wikis and other tools have mermaid integrations already making it easy to start using mermaid.
-A few of those are described in [Simple start to write diagrams](/n00b-gettingStarted).

 ![banner](img/header.png)